Notes on Involution in China

 • Lack of social trust leads to short supply chain.

-To be honest, this feels like a engineered problem, like how nearly all students in China need to pass one exam to participate in a college.
+To be honest, this feels like a engineered problem, like how nearly all students in China need to pass one exam to go in a college.
+Fully planned education, like a planned economy, does not have diversity and can have little to no innovation, contrary to what purpose education should serve.

 References